Sanglorian/orcus/Orcus Advanced Options - current.md

 **Cost to Learn:** 72 gp
 **Completion Time:** 1 minute
-**Components:** 72 gp
+**Components:** A bone from a dead spellcaster (72 gp)
 **Duration:** Instantaneous

 Choose one creature, object, or magical effect within 24 squares.
 Any incantation or non-martial power of 5th level or lower on the target ends.
 For each incantation or non-martial power of 6th level or higher (or no level) on the target, make an Arcana check.
-The DC equals 10 + the incantation or power's level.
+The DC equals 10 + the incantation or power’s level.
 On a successful check, the effect ends.

+Alternatively, a magic item you touch becomes non-magical for the next 10 minutes.

+*Arcana check:* You can instead choose a magic item within 24 squares to become non-magical for 10 minutes, but you must succeed on an Arcana check vs the wielder’s Will (if it has a wielder).

 ### Liquid Tread

 Level 5 Transportation Incantation (Arcana)

 **Cost to Learn:** 40 gp
-**Completion Time:** 1 hour
+**Completion Time:** 10 minutes
-**Components:** A piece of cork and 40 gp
+**Components:** A piece of a famous shipwreck (40 gp)
 **Duration:** 8 hours

-This incantation grants the ability to move across any liquid surface-such as water, acid, mud, snow, quicksand, or lava-as if it were harmless solid ground (creatures crossing molten lava can still take damage from the heat).
-Up to ten willing creatures you can see within range gain this ability for the duration.
+This incantation grants one target the ability to move across any liquid surface - such as water, acid, mud, snow, quicksand, or lava - as if it were harmless solid ground (creatures crossing molten lava can still take damage from the heat).

 If you target a creature submerged in a liquid, the incantation carries the target to the surface of the liquid at a rate of 12 squares per round.

+*Arcana check:* With a DC 15 Arcana check, you can choose up to 10 targets for this incantation.

 ### Meld into Stone

 Level 5 Practical Incantation (Arcana)

 **Cost to Learn:** 40 gp
-**Completion Time:** 1 hour
+**Completion Time:** 10 minutes
-**Components:** 40 gp
+**Components:** Incense (40 gp)
 **Duration:** 8 hours

 You step into a stone object or surface large enough to fully contain your body, melding yourself and all the equipment you carry with the stone for the duration.
 Using your movement, you step into the stone at a point you can touch.
 Nothing of your presence remains visible or otherwise detectable by nonmagical senses.

+State a trigger.
+When that trigger is satisfied you are expelled from the stone and the incantation ends.
+Otherwise, you must wait for the 8 hour duration to end.

-While merged with the stone, you can't see what occurs outside it, and any Perception checks you make to hear sounds outside it are made with a -4 penalty.
-You remain aware of the passage of time and can cast incantations on yourself while merged in the stone.
-You can use your movement to leave the stone where you entered it, which ends the incantation.
-You otherwise can't move.
+While merged with the stone, you can hear but not see what occurs outside it.
+You remain aware of the passage of time while merged in the stone.

-Minor physical damage to the stone doesn't harm you, but its partial destruction or a change in its shape (to the extent that you no longer fit within it) expels you and deals 6d6 bludgeoning damage to you.
-The stone's complete destruction (or transmutation into a different substance) expels you and deals 50 bludgeoning damage to you.
+Minor physical damage to the stone doesn’t harm you, but its partial destruction or a change in its shape (to the extent that you no longer fit within it) expels you and deals 6d6 bludgeoning damage to you.
 If expelled, you fall prone in an unoccupied space closest to where you first entered.

+*Arcana check:* If you succeed on a DC 15 Arcana check at the time of casting, while melded in stone you can use your movement to leave the stone whenever you want, instead of waiting for the trigger.
+You leave the stone from where you entered it, and doing so ends the incantation.

 ### Sorcerous Gills

 Level 5 Practical Incantation (Arcana)

 **Cost to Learn:** 40 gp
-**Completion Time:** 1 hour
+**Completion Time:** 10 minutes
 **Components:** A short reed or piece of straw, and 40 gp
 **Duration:** 24 hours

-This incantation grants up to ten willing creatures you can see within range the ability to breathe underwater until the incantation ends.
+This incantation grants a willing creature the ability to breathe underwater until the incantation ends.
 Affected creatures also retain their normal mode of respiration.

+*Arcana check:* With a DC 15 Arcana check, you can choose up to 10 targets for this incantation.

 ### Spectral Steed

 Level 5 Crafting Incantation (Arcana)

 **Cost to Learn:** 40 gp
-**Completion Time:** 1 hour
+**Completion Time:** 10 minutes
-**Components:** 40 gp
+**Components:** Incense (40 gp)
 **Duration:** 8 hours

 A Large quasi-real, horselike creature appears on the ground in an unoccupied space of your choice within range.
-You decide the creature's appearance, but it is equipped with a saddle, bit, and bridle.
+You decide the creature’s appearance, but it is equipped with a saddle, bit, and bridle.
 Any of the equipment created by the incantation vanishes in a puff of smoke if it is carried more than 2 squares away from the steed.

 For the duration, you or a creature you choose can ride the steed.
-The creature uses the statistics for a riding horse, except it has a speed of 20 squares and can travel 10 miles in an hour, or 13 miles at a fast pace.
+The creature uses the statistics for a riding horse, except it has a speed of 20 squares and can travel 10 miles in an hour.
 When the incantation ends, the steed gradually fades, giving the rider 1 minute to dismount.
 The incantation ends if you use a swift action to dismiss it or if the steed takes any damage.

+*Arcana check:* With a DC 15 Arcana check, the steed can also walk on water as if the *liquid tread* incantation had been used on it.
+With higher Arcana check DCs, the steed may have other movement abilities like the ability to phase through objects or to fly (with a maximum altitude, or without a maximum altitude with an even higher DC).

 ### Tiny Hut